OpenDSA/OpenDSA/RST/source/MergesortImpl.rst

    :start-after: /* *** ODSATag: Mergesort *** */
    :end-before: /* *** ODSAendTag: Mergesort *** */

+Here is visualization for the merge step.

+.. inlineav:: mergeImplCON1 slideshow
+   :output: show

 An optimized Mergesort implementation is shown below.
 It reverses the order of the second subarray during the initial copy.
 Now the current positions of the two subarrays work inwards from the